 Leave of absence

-We have a work life balance and attendance policy which gives guidance around paid and unpaid leave of absence.
-We recognise that you might need more support if there is a bereavement in your family or if one of your dependants is critically ill or has a medical emergency, or if you have to undergo a medical procedure and need some time to recover.
+We have a work life balance and attendance policy which gives guidance around paid and unpaid leave of absence, which should be agreed between you and your manager.
+We recognise that you might need more support if there is a bereavement in your family, if you or one of your dependants is critically ill or has another emergency situation, or if you have to undergo a medical procedure and need some time to recover.

 Family friendly benefits

-You can make a flexible working requests to help you to balance your working life with other priorities such as parental and other caring responsibilities, life-long learning, charity work, leisure activities and other interests.
+You can make a flexible working request to help you to balance your working life with other priorities such as parental and other caring responsibilities, life-long learning, charity work, leisure activities and other interests.
+These are subject to ensuring staffing levels and the demands of the business are met.

 Becoming a parent